matn7/CS-Notes/src/main/java/basic_java/hearts/CONCURRENT-PROGRAMMING.md

 **Other operations permitted on Future**

-- `get(long timeout, TimeUnit unit)`: defines maximum time period during current thread will wait for a result
+- `get(long timeout, TimeUnit unit)`: Defines maximum time period during current thread will wait for a result
 - To cancel the task call `cancel(mayInterruptIfRunning)`.
 The flag mayInterrupt indicates that task should be interrupted if it was started and is running right now.
 - To check if task is completed, finished by calling `isDone()`.